shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 #### Backward Induction
-- Whenever I'm making move now I should focus on what opponent will do after that. maximizing
+Base on assumption that all future play will be rational.
+Whenever I'm making move now I should focus on what opponent will do after that. maximizing
-- not always good

 #### Forward Induction
+Based on assumption that all past play was rational